google/WebFundamentals/src/content/en/updates/2016/03/web-enabled-internet-of-things.md

 You can ignore the above `*Characteristic` variables for now; these will be defined in the later section about interfacing with Bluetooth.

-As you might notice in the instantiation of the Themometer object, I talk to the TMP36 via the analog `A0` port.
+As you might notice in the instantiation of the Thermometer object, I talk to the TMP36 via the analog `A0` port.
 The voltage legs on the color LED cathode are connected to digital pins 3, 5 and 6, which happen to be the pulse-width modulation (PWM) pins on the Edison Arduino breakout